ardanlabs/python-go/pyext/README-B.md

 ### Python Module

 Let's start with writing a Python module.
-This module will have a Pythonic API and will hide the low level details of working with the shared library.
+This module will have a Pythonic API and will hide the low level details of working with the shared library built from our Go code.

 **Listing 1: checksig.py**
 ```